 - (a) Officers are responsible for maintaining the security and accountability of all uniforms and badges in their custody and control.
-If a uniform, metal badge or badge becomes lost or stolen, the officer must immediately report the facts to his/her supervisor or other management official.

-- (b) If a uniform becomes unsuitable for continued use while in an officer's possession, it should be turned in to the uniform coordinator for proper disposition, including adjustment of the uniform master records.

-- (c) Incorrect items, sizes, or obvious manufacturer's defects should be returned to the vendor at the vendor's expense (with the return shipping label provided with the uniform item) before the item is worn.
+If a uniform, metal badge or badge becomes lost or stolen, the officer must immediately report the facts to his/her supervisor or other management official. - (b) If a uniform becomes unsuitable for continued use while in an officer's possession, it should be turned in to the uniform coordinator for proper disposition, including adjustment of the uniform master records. - (c) Incorrect items, sizes, or obvious manufacturer's defects should be returned to the vendor at the vendor's expense (with the return shipping label provided with the uniform item) before the item is worn.
 Returns must occur within 60 days of shipment.
-Items with manufacturer's defects discovered after the 60day period may continue to be returned to the vendor at the vendor's expense during the first year of wear.
+Items with manufacturer's defects discovered after the 60-day period may continue to be returned to the vendor at the vendor's expense during the first year of wear.

-- (3) Maintaining a Master Uniform Record
+(3) Maintaining a Master Uniform Record

 - (a) FSDs are responsible for designating a uniform coordinator to maintain a Master Uniform Record in the Performance Measurement Information System to keep records regarding uniform issuance.
 The following uniform items must also be accounted for:

-- (i) Shirts (long and short-sleeve; and maternity);
+- i.
+Shirts (long and short-sleeve; and maternity);

-- (ii) Sweater vests;
+- ii.
+Sweater vests;

-- (iii) Long-sleeve sweaters;
+- iii.
+Long-sleeve sweaters;

-- (iv) Team jackets;
+- iv.
+Team jackets;

-- (v) Parkas;

-- (vi) Three-seasons jackets;

-- (vii) Polo shirts;

-- (viii) Insulated coveralls;

-- (ix) Unlined coveralls;

-- (x) Shoulder boards;